zzulueta/github-copilot-L400-exercises/Exercises/Exercises2.md

 **Overview**: Use conversational feedback loops to deepen review insights and catch subtle issues.

 ### Part A: Progressive Review Depth
+**Scenario**: You want to conduct a layered review of a function to uncover deeper issues.
 1. Create a New Chat.
 Highlight a get_dog function in `server/app.py`
 2. Start with broad review: `Review #selection for issues`
 3. Ask follow-up questions: